 Without a centralized management platform, Beck’s team had limited insight into the status, usage, and modifications of secrets organization-wide.
 This gap made it difficult to enforce security policies uniformly, such as role-based access, and to conduct audits and remediation.
 The team needed a solution that could resolve their concerns with security, efficiency, and scalability while providing a foundation for future growth and innovation.

 The growing complexity of Beck’s infrastructure, with its diverse applications deployed across on-premises Kubernetes, Linux, and Windows servers, demanded a holistic approach to managing secrets and configuration values.
 After evaluating several tools that either demanded significant integration effort or lacked essential functionality, Chris discovered Doppler.
-Drawn to its zero-trust approach and its promise of seamless integration and developer-centric design, he decided to test Doppler in a pilot project, focusing on dynamic secrets injection.
+Drawn to its zero-trust approach and its promise of integrations and developer-centric design, he decided to test Doppler in a pilot project, focusing on dynamic secrets injection.
 "Doppler seemed to meet all our needs," Chris recounted.
 “We were looking for one solution that could work with our environments with minimum management overhead.
 I tested it with a simple application by replacing its .env file and it worked right away.
 It was everything we were looking for, seamlessly replacing our previous method of managing environment variables."

 “I signed up for a Doppler account, tested it with a simple application by replacing its .env file and it worked right away.
 It was everything we were looking for.”